What is your Pricing?

 What if you get ill or die?

-Well, this would really suck for me and my family and yes, I wouldn't be able to photograph your wedding day.
+Unfortunately, life happens and yes, I wouldn't be able to photograph your wedding day if I passed or ended up in the hospital.
 With that said, I've built up a network of close friends that are also professional photographers and know that they would be happy to step in and take care of you.
 I also have a back-up plan that family members can follow in case something tragic were to happen to me.
 If I get sick with a cold, I still work as most professionals do.

 Can we provide you with a "Shot List"?